General Inferential Limits Under Differential and Pufferfish Privacy: Discussion

-One direction for future research is to explore IP characterisations of other common flavors of DP, in particular $(\epsilon,\delta)$-DP \citep{dworkOurDataOurselves2006, machanavajjhala2008privacy, kifer2022bayesian}, zero-concentrated DP (zCDP) \citep{dworkConcentratedDifferentialPrivacy2016, bunConcentratedDifferentialPrivacy2016a}, R\'enyi DP \citep{mironovRenyiDifferentialPrivacy2017} and Gaussian DP \citep{dong2022gaussian}, which are popular in practice due to flexible privacy mechanism design, better privacy budget accounting and increased statistical efficiency.
-Since these variants, and others such as subspace DP \citep{gao2022subspace}, stem from reconceptualising $\mathcal X, d$ and the metric $\dMult$ on $\Omega$ (the set of $\sigma$-finite measures on $(\mathcal T, \mathscr F)$), a key question is how the $\Omega$-metric (or more generally, the `$\Omega$-divergence' \cite{bailieSwapping2023}) corresponding to a DP variant can be characterised as an IP object \cite{bailieSwapping2023}.
-Our preliminary analysis shows that $(\epsilon,\delta)$-DP cannot be described by an interval of measures, at least not alone.
-Moreover, we have demonstrated the necessity of $\dMult$ for ensuring the types of bounds on frequentist and Bayesian inference found in Sections~\ref{sec:frequentist} and~\ref{sec:Bayesian} (see Remark~\ref{remarkUniqueness}).
-This implies other variants of DP which replace $\dMult$ with some other $\Omega$-divergence cannot satisfy the Bayesian and frequentist semantics described in this article.
+Tools from the IP literature harbour potential in aiding future endeavours to study statistical data privacy in a rigorous yet general manner.
+This work has examined some examples in which a DP definition can be formulated as the requirement that a mechanism's probability $P_x$ under one input $x \in \X$ is in a certain distortion model of its probability $P_{x'}$ under another input $x'$, whenever those two inputs $x, x'$ are connected.
+In this case, the choice of distorting function $\dist$ (partially) determines the flavor of the privacy guarantee.
+One direction for future research is thus to explore IP characterisations of other common flavors of DP, in particular $(\epsilon,\delta)$-DP \citep{dworkOurDataOurselves2006, machanavajjhala2008privacy, kifer2022bayesian}, zero-concentrated DP (zCDP) \citep{dworkConcentratedDifferentialPrivacy2016, bunConcentratedDifferentialPrivacy2016a}, R\'enyi DP \citep{mironovRenyiDifferentialPrivacy2017} and Gaussian DP \citep{dong2022gaussian}, which are popular in practice due to flexible privacy mechanism design, better privacy budget accounting and increased statistical efficiency.
+Since these variants, and others such as subspace DP \citep{gao2022subspace}, stem from changing $\mathcal X, d$ or the distorting function $\dist$ (Remark~\ref{remarkDPCredalSet}), three key questions are 1) how the distorting function $\dist$ corresponding to a DP variant can be characterised as an IP object; 2) what IP properties does $\dist$ have; and 3) what are the consequences on statistical inference from using $\dist$ to constrain $P_x$ and $P_{x'}$ (for connected $x, x' \in \X$).
+For example, our preliminary analysis shows that $(\epsilon,\delta)$-DP cannot be described by an interval of measures, at least not alone.
+Moreover, we have demonstrated the necessity of using $\dMult$ as the distorting function for ensuring the types of bounds on frequentist and Bayesian inference found in Sections~\ref{sec:frequentist} and~\ref{sec:Bayesian} (see Remark~\ref{remarkUniqueness}).
+This implies other variants of DP which replace $\dMult$ with some other distorting function $\dist$ cannot satisfy the Bayesian and frequentist semantics described in this article.